-In September 2010 I joined Twitter at the encouragement of my mentor, Chris Liang.
+In September 2010 I joined Twitter at the encouragement of my millennial mentor, Chris.
 Shortly afterward, I received my first tweet to which I excitedly replied.
 It was, of course, from Chris.
 I was in my 40s; my mentor was almost half my age.

 Reecie Dolan, who led the PTPN, the largest of the six company affinity groups at the time, is now retired.
-In a recent chat, she fondly recalled how the reverse mentoring initiative started.
+In a recent chat, she fondly recalled how the reciprocal mentoring initiative started.

 “The first technology session the ECN presented was on social media and we had about 200 members show up,” Reecie said.
 “The younger generation are digital natives; we are digital immigrants.
 That’s why they offered us so much.”